microsoft/vscode-docs/docs/java/java-tutorial.md

 >**Note**: If you open a Java file in VS Code without opening its folder, the Java Language Server might not work properly.

+VS Code will also try to figure out the correct package for the new type and fill the new file with template.
+See [Create new file](/docs/java/java-editing.md#create-new-file).

-You can also create an Eclipse style project using the **Java: Create Java Project** command.
+You can also create a Java project using the **Java: Create Java Project** command.
 Bring up the **Command Palette**  (`kb(workbench.action.showCommands)`) and then type `java` to search for this command.
 After selecting the command, you will be prompted for the location and name of the project.
+You can also choose your build tool from this command.

 <video autoplay loop muted playsinline controls>
   <source src="/docs/java/java-tutorial/JavaHelloWorld.Project.mp4" type="video/mp4">